Rinse the rice: Add the rice to a fine mesh strainer or sieve and rinse until the water becomes clear.

 2 cups white rice

-Cook the U.S-grown long-grain rice: Follow the package directions or use this easy stovetop method: Combine 1 cup long-grain rice with 2 cups water and a dash of salt in a small saucepan.
-Heat water to a boil; stir once or twice.
+Cook rice: Follow the package directions, use a rice cooker, or use this easy stovetop method: Combine 1 cup rice with 2 cups water and a dash of salt in a small saucepan.
+Bring the water to a boil; stir once or twice.
 Reduce the heat; cover and simmer for 15 minutes or until most of the water is absorbed.
 Allow the pot to sit, undisturbed, for another 10 minutes.
 Fluff with fork.
 Cube the tuna: Slice the ahi tuna into 3/4 inch cubes or small bite-size pieces and place in a large bowl.

 1 lb. sushi-grade ahi tuna